robolectric/robolectric/apklibs.md

 the problem of a dependency appearing in different places depending on the environment - the IDE will probably compile to a different directory structure than Maven would.
 To deal with this Robolectric will only attempt to load dependencies that exist at run time.
-This means you can just list both possible locations for the dependecy like so:
+This means you can just list both possible locations for the dependency like so:

 ```
 android.library.reference.1=dev-env-dir/my-awesome-dependency